rfrht/Yaesu-OLED-TX-Timer/README.md

 ## Any gotchas?

-Not really - So far super straight forward and no side effects.
+Just don't forget the pull-up and pull-down resistors!!!

 **But you use the 13.8V output of the radio to power the arduino?**

 Yup.
 This line is rated 1.5A and is more than enough to power your Arduino.
+The Arduino Uno voltage regulator takes up to 15V.
 Use a choked cable, just in case, for bonus points.